kylej08/CodeInfinity/README.md

 Test2 utilises a SQLite database.
 If you would like to have a graphical view of the data, you can use an application like DB Browser (https://sqlitebrowser.org/dl/).

 ## License Notice
-1. The application uses dapper (https://dapper-tutorial.net/), released under Apache2 license, which can be found in the NOTICE file.
+1. The application uses dapper (https://dapper-tutorial.net/), released under Apache2 license, which can be found in the Test2/NOTICE file.